 HH- MBT ~ MARSHAL BILL TILGHMAN

 One of the famous “Guardsmen” of Oklahoma, Marshal Tilghman worked out of “hanging Judge” Parker’s court in Ft.
 Smith, Ark.
-A friend of Waytt Earp, he came out of retirement in the 1920′s when asked to be Chief of Police and clean up Chromwell, Ok.
-Tilghman was portrayed superbly in the 1999 TV movie ”You Know My Name.”
+A friend of Waytt Earp, he came out of retirement in the 1920’s when asked to be Chief of Police and clean up Chromwell, Ok.
+Tilghman was portrayed superbly in the 1999 TV movie “You Know My Name.”
 We visited Ft.
 Smith and interviewed numerous historians, museum staff, and the wonderful folks at the Ft.
-Smith National Historic Site to create this authentic double drop loop closed toe holster, gun belt and buckle.
+Smith National Historic Site to create this authentic double drop loop closed toe holster, gun belt and buckle from the movie.
 His original blue Colt working gun is still on display in the Davis Collection in Claremore, Ok.
 Bill’s nickel engraved Colt is in the “Boot Hill” museum in Dodge City, KS.
 Our adaptation of Tilghman’s Holster, cartridge belt and buckle ~ $299.95